Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Learn more about our ranking as a top pediatric hospital here.

-The Department of Ophthalmology is pleased to announce that our call center for scheduling your appointments will be open an additional hour from 5-6pm, Monday-Friday.
+The Department of Ophthalmology is pleased to announce that our call center for scheduling your appointments will be open additional hours from 5:00 - 8:00 pm, Monday-Friday.
 Please call today to make an appointment with one of our specialists at 617-355-6401.

 The Department of Ophthalmology at Boston Children's Hospital offers the latest and best in diagnostics and care for children with vision problems, no matter how simple or complex.
 We specialize in treating cataracts in babies and children, traumatic eye injuries, juvenile glaucoma and a variety of other conditions.

 Children and families come from around the world to our Eye Center for the most advanced vision testing, diagnostics and treatment available for of all types of visual impairments.

 For the more than forty years, the medical staff at Boston Children's Hospital's Department of Ophthalmology have examined more than a quarter of a million children with eye problems, more than 19,000 visits each year.
 Boston Children's physicians see patients at our locations in Peabody, Lexington and Waltham.
 We also see patients at our Physician Locations in Sandwich, The Mass Eye and Ear Infirmary and Physicians South in Weymouth.

 The sheer volume of complex and unusual cases combined with more routine conditions has built the department's special expertise.
 As a result, the department has become the referral center for children with difficult eye problems, including rare pediatric eye conditions that are seen here in large volume, as well as adults with strabismus .